aivantg/airtable-schema-generator/README.md

 `input`: Only required if mode is set to Manual.
 Similar to `output`, specifies where `schemaRaw.json` can be found.
 Details below
 `defaultView`: You can specify a default view to use for Read requests.
 Default is "Grid View" `schemaMeta`: Where your metadata for schema generation lives.
-Details below
+Details below `envFileName`: The name of your environment variable file.
+Default is ".env"

 #### 4) Create a `.env` file.